poderomedia/svs-mapper/README.md

 * executives: return all the present Executives members
 * historic_boards: return all the historic Board members (Past ans Present)
 * sanciones: return all sanctions between two dates (default: 01-01-2001 to present day)
+* empresas: return al companies with sanctions and essential facts

 ## Running a specific spider